Course for yoga teachers, teacher trainees (and wellness professionals with yoga experience) with Charlotte Watts SYT

 When do deposits need to be paid by to sign up?

-The initial payment of £160 (or see the £800 payment plan below) to secure a place needs to be made as soon as possible as this course is limited to 8 students on a first come, first served basis.
+The initial payments to secure a place needs to be made as soon as possible as this course is limited to 8 students on a first come, first served basis.
 This amount (minus £60 booking fee) may be refunded if other students come to fill the course or the student transfers their place to another student who also fits the course criteria.

 The 15% concessionary rate can be applied to all of the above, except the reduced full price, which has 10% off concessionary rate – please contact Charlotte for these prices.

 Is there a minimum attendance for the course to run?

 There is a minimum of 4 students needed for each course to run.
 In the unlikely event that the course does need to be cancelled, you would be given at least a week’s notice and a full refund of any monies paid.